-Whatever the reason, this kind of approach has its weaknesses.
-Looking at a market through the scope of a single timeframe is like looking at a problem from a single dimension.
+Whatever the reason, this kind of approach can have its weaknesses.
+Looking at a market through the scope of a single timeframe is a bit like looking at a problem from a single dimension.

 What might look like a good trading opportunity at one scale, can look entirely different when viewed at a different time scale.

-Not to mention that this approach completely overlooks the complex realities of financial markets that are influenced by real people with different investment motives and investment time horizons.
+This “single scale” approach also completely overlooks the complex realities of financial markets.
+Markets are influenced by real people with different investment motives and different time horizons.

 What is Multiple Timeframe Trading?